postcss/postcss/docs/guidelines/plugin.md

 Prefix `postcss-` will show, that plugin is part of PostCSS ecosystem.

 This rule is not mandatory for plugins promoted as separated tool, not like a part of PostCSS ecosystem.
-Like [Autoprefixer] or [cssnext].
+Like [cssnext] or [Autoprefixer].

 [Autoprefixer]: https://github.com/postcss/autoprefixer
 [cssnext]:      https://cssnext.github.io/